yahaiii/alx_capstone_project/README.md

 - **`__init__.py`**: This file assumes the role of initializing the Flask application and configuring it by importing Blueprints.
 It serves as the main entry point for the application's core functionalities.

 - **`routes/`**: Within this directory, individual route definition files are arranged according to the Flask Blueprint pattern.

+- **`forms/`**: Organize form classes, these forms will be used for server-side form validation and data processing.

   - **`auth.py`**: This module is responsible for overseeing user registration and authentication.
 It features route definitions for tasks such as user account creation, login, and logout.